HPUinternet/zf2-doctrine-datagrid/readme.md

 The following features are not yet supported by the module:

 - publishing this in packagist
+- Rebuild the view helper
+- Add a beter way to configure your entity configuration / multi table support on a page
 - Frontend styling
 - Many-To-Many associations where the joinTable holds data as well (a pivot table)
 - Entities which consists of a multi column primary key
 - Advanced filtering (an interface for the user to drag/drop their own search filters)
-- Unit tests & Integration tests
+- More testing Unit tests & Integration tests